Types of Aid

 - Complete online loan entrance counseling session (required for all first time borrowers of a Direct Subsidized and/or Unsubsidized Loan).

 - Complete and sign electronic Master Promissory Note (MPN).
 An MPN is valid for 10 years (only first time borrowers must complete this step).
 This is a legal document in which you promise to repay your loan(s) and any accrued interest and fees to the Department of Education.
-The borrower must have a federal Personal Identification Number (PIN) to electronically sign this MPN.
-To retrieve a federal PIN or to register for a pin visit: www.pin.ed.gov.
+The borrower must have a federal Student Aid ID (FSA ID) to electronically sign this MPN.
+To create a FSA ID, visit https://fsaid.ed.gov.

 Direct Subsidized Loans Interest Rates